justine-george/store-catalogue-graphic-generator/README.md

 **[Try it Live!](https://nanthalathstore-catalogue-generator.pages.dev/)**

-A tool made for local businesses to simplify their marketing process.
+A tool made for local businesses in Kerala to simplify their marketing process.
 With this application, vendors can select from a range of vegetables, set their desired prices, and generate an elegant PNG catalogue ideal for promotions, printing, and uploads.
+Notably, the application is in Malayalam, tailoring to the linguistic preferences of local businesses.

 ## 🛠️ Built With:

 - Vite: A lightning-fast frontend build tool.
 - React: JavaScript library for building user interfaces.
 - @emotion/react: Library for writing CSS styles with JavaScript.
-- i18next & react-i18next: Internationalization-framework for JavaScript offering a complete solution to localize your product from web to mobile and desktop.
+- i18next & react-i18next: Internationalization-framework for JavaScript, enabling support for Malayalam.
 - html-to-image: Convert your HTML node to images.

 ## 🌱 Features:

+- Local Language Support: The entire application is in Malayalam, ensuring that local vendors can easily navigate and utilize the tool without any language barrier.
 - Vegetable Selection: Select desired vegetables from the curated list.
 - Dynamic Pricing: Adjust prices according to the current market trends or as per your preference.
 - PNG Catalogue Generator: Convert your selected list into a printable/shareable PNG format.